 If you don’t know the Leave No Trace Seven Principles, I suggest reading up on them even if you aren’t dispersed camping.
 Anyone recreating outdoors should have some familiarity with the principles, so we can keep our parks and public lands happy and healthy.

 Lastly, expect undeveloped roads.
-Roads can be rough and are often infrequently trafficked, some may even require 4-wheel drive.
-Do your research beforehand to ensure your car can make it.
+Roads can be rough and are often infrequently trafficked, and some may even require a 4-wheel drive.
+Please do your research beforehand to ensure your car can make it.

 Rules and Etiquette of BLM Dispersed Camping

-When camping on federally protected lands, it is vital to follow these rules and etiquette so that we can best preserve the ecosystem and continue having access to the land for recreation.
+When camping on federally protected lands, it is vital to follow these rules and etiquette to preserve the ecosystem best and continue accessing the land for recreation.

 2. Your site must be secluded.
 Another important rule of dispersed camping is that you may not camp within a one-mile radius of any developed areas such as picnic areas and trailheads.
 You must also camp at least 100 feet away from any water source and 150 feet away from any roadway.

 4. Limit how long you stay in one place.
-You are allowed to camp in one area for 14 days (consecutive or not) within a 28 consecutive day period.
-After 14 days you must move to an area at least 25 miles away.
+You can camp in one area for 14 days (consecutive or not) within a 28 consecutive day period.
+After 14 days, you must move to an area at least 25 miles away.
 You are allowed to return to an area you already camped for the maximum number of days after the 28 day period.

 5. Leave absolutely no trash or waste behind.
-It is very important to pack out your trash and waste and keep all types of waste away from any water source.
+It is very important to pack out your trash and waste and keep all waste away from any water source.

 Benefits of BLM Camping